Kolyu Ficheto’s Bridge over the Yantra River – Byala

 First, master Kolyu Ficheto set about making a wax model of the bridge, to calculate how much money would the construction cost.
 This was the only project for which the master builder prepared a model.
 While he was building the bridge at Byala, Kolyu Ficheto also completed The Holy Trinity Church in the town of Svishtov.

 Blacksmiths from Gabrovo, woodworkers and stone-cutters from Tryavna and Dryanovo, and peasants from Byala all helped for the construction of the bridge.
 It is 276 m long and 9.5 m wide, supported by 13 props and it has 14 arches.
 A marble slab with an Arabic inscription is set in the middle of the bridge.

 The stone bridge at Byala is a remarkable piece of work from the Bulgarian Revival Period.
-The props are decorated with sculptures of symbolic creatures, such as gryphon, lion, nymph, and swan.
+The props are decorated with sculptures of symbolic creatures, such as griffin, lion, nymph, and swan.
 The bridge is a true piece of art.
-It is a unique combination of architecture and sculpture. uch ornaments were used only for the decoration of buildings before the completion of the bridge.
+It is a unique combination of architecture and sculpture ornaments that were used for the decoration of buildings before the completion of the bridge.
 The rough stonework of the bridge is faced with thick, well-finished limestone.
 The abutment walls have wavy ends.
 Each abutment wall resembles a building facade, the bridge spans are shaped as open and closed windows.

-On behalf of the Sultan, Mithat Pasha decorated the master builder with the Order of the Medjidie, gave him 50 thousand groschen and a large piece of land in Tarnovo.
+On behalf of the Sultan, Mithat Pasha presented the master-builder with the Order of the Medjidie, gave him 50 thousand groschen and a large piece of land in Tarnovo.

 The bridge was declared an architectural monument of art and culture by virtue of Protocol No 3 of the National Council for the Protection of Monuments of Culture of 10 April 2000.